 Full-time, Tuesday – Saturday work week

 Habitat for Humanity of Durham is seeking a Construction Site Supervisor to lead on-site construction staff, direct the activities of skilled and unskilled volunteers, and schedule/oversee the work of paid sub-contractors.
-The Construction Supervisor (CS), a key member of the Construction team, reports to and is supported by the Director of Construction and the Construction Manager.
-The CS is responsible for managing the construction and/or rehabilitation of safe, decent, affordable housing in accordance with applicable building codes and to the technical and quality requirements of HFHD.
+The Construction Supervisor (CS) reports directly to the Construction Manager and is responsible for managing the construction and/or rehabilitation of safe, decent, affordable housing in accordance with applicable building codes and to the technical and quality requirements of HFHD.

 The Construction Site Supervisor is the most visible and consistent point of contact for home-buyers, sponsors, volunteers and community members.
 As such, they should understand and embrace Durham Habitat programs and principles.
 Site Supervisors should be passionate advocates for Habitat and enjoy sharing their knowledge while on the job-site and when in contact with people outside the organization.
 The Site Supervisor is responsible for maintaining a professional and enthusiastic attitude on the job-site.